 Holy Comforter has enjoyed a relationship with Grace House on the Mountain near St. Paul in southwest Virginia for nearly ten years.
 Work trips to help the needy in Appalachia began first with EAM, Episcopal Appalachian Ministries.
 Grace House with its fully equipped kitchen, men’s and women’s bunkhouses, conference room, and outdoor chapel served as the workers’ “home away from home.”
 This relationship continues to this day.

-In June 2017, five members of CHC traveled to Grace House on the Mountain for a hard-working, but fun-filled week as Christ’s hands in the world.
 To read about one of these incredible weeks of outreach and fellowship, click the button below for a day-by-day diary.